geojupyter/geojupyter.org/blog/20250129-announcing-geojupyter-hackathons/index.md

 Duration 2 hours, and all are welcome to drop in or out at any time.

+## :index_pointing_at_the_viewer: Who should join?

+You!
+We are looking for geospatial practitioners and software developers of all kinds to join us to explore possible futures for geospatial data work.

 ## How to join?

 **Please join from our [community calendar](/calendar)**.
 Select the event on February